popcorn-official/pop-api/manual/extending-middleware.md

 ## Cli

-TODO: Add documentation how to add more cli options

 The `CLi` middleware uses [`commander.js`](https://github.com/tj/commander) for parsing the command line input.
 The following example overrides the `initOptions` method to add additional options for your cli middleware.
 It also